X-Ray Inspection Services for Foreign Material in Food

 Metal detection is limited to metallic contaminants.
 X-ray inspection can identify both metal and non-metal foreign material contaminants based on differences in density, making it more versatile in many applications.

 Product is received, logged, and inspected at a FlexXray facility.
 It remains organized and traceable throughout the process, and is handled according to defined protocols to maintain integrity.
-FlexXray’s facilities are BRC audited to maintain the same food safety standards as a production facility.
+FlexXray’s facilities are BRC audited to maintain the same food safety standards as a

 Turnaround time depends on product volume, type, and facility availability.
 In many cases, inspection can begin quickly after product arrival, with timelines as short as a single day.